marcolorenzi/marcolorenzi.github.io/_pages/team.md

         *Automatic biomarker extraction in PET-CT images for immunotherapy in metastatic lung cancer.*
 -	Ghiles Reguig.
 Start 2022.
 	*Analysis of bias and image harmonisation in multi-centric imaging studies.*
--	Francesco Cremonesi.
-Start 2021.
-	*Knowledge-graphs to enrich biomarker extraction and analysis in medical imaging data.*

 ### Interns

 - 	Giuseppe Antonio Orlando.